Transition to College & Careers

 - A regular speaker series including academic, career and skill building classes/workshops;

 - Assistance with college and financial aid applications, and navigating the college environment;

 - Career and educational advising

 A separate class, TCC Prep, is offered to learners who need additional help before beginning the TCC program.
 TCC encourages all adult students to apply.
-Another class, TCC Intensive, is offered to learners who are able to devote more hours per week to the class.
-Upon completion of this course, students may earn up to three college credits through a challenge exam.

 Schedule & Location

 Classes meet both on the HCC campus and at the Picknelly Adult & Family Education Center (PAFEC), located at 206 Maple Street in Holyoke.

 Classes run September to December, January to May, and July to August.
 Students are encouraged, however, to apply to the program early to secure a class seat.

 Days: Mon., Wed., Fri.
 9:15 a.m. – 1:15 p.m. classes on the HCC campus